 Opportunities for Architectural Problem Solving

 Production and technical facilities have all the same building issues and factors that now need to be considered, as in any other workplace.
 Control protocols of basic building services and shared spaces including lobbies and restrooms, along with elevators and stairway circulation, will need to be established.
-Things as simple as hand sanitizer stations and as complicated as air movement in public spaces will need to be considered.
+Things as simple as hand sanitizer stations and as complicated as air movement in public spaces will need consideration.
 Many media facilities already have security controls on incoming packages, but new types of pathogen screening may have to be added.
-Office workplace areas will need to be re-examined with spacing of seating, allowable density of meeting and conference spaces, and protocols for areas such as pantries, all requiring significant consideration.
+Office workplace areas will need to be reexamined with spacing of seating, allowable density of meeting and conference spaces, and protocols for areas such as pantries all requiring significant consideration.

 Based on pre-COVID economic issues and technology advances in the industry, many of the long-term changes in technical production and post-production spaces are moving ahead.
 Reductions in staffing because of automation, consolidation, and technical innovations will create changes in production workflow that will help.
 There is still much work to be done.

 On top of standard workplace issues the special concerns of densely packed technical production, post-production, and control spaces will need to be examined.
 How to separate people for their protection in a work environment that counts on creative proximity and instant communication will be a challenge.
 In the short-term, dividers may be placed between work positions, but how will this affect the subtle communications that takes place during a production?
 How will the new requirements for sanitizing rooms happen with round the clock room use?
 How will this affect all the technical equipment?